 - Read about the topic as you’re admitting the patient.

-- You’ll have a better chance of answering once you’re being pimped (happens during rounds when the attending or resident calls you out and asks you questions and expect you to know things)
+- If you’ve been reading about your patients’ conditions, you’ll have a better chance of answering questions when being pimped.
+(PIMP is an acronym for “Put In My Place.”
+It happens during rounds when the attending or resident calls you out and expects you to know things.)

 - Plus you will remember your patients years later!

-- USMLE Step 1 for MD schools Take a listen to our podcast about the USMLE Step 1 here.
+- USMLE Step 1 for MD schools.
+Listen to an episode all about the USMLE Step 1 here.